neunhoef/shuntingyard/Design.md

   - All program source code
   - All data has a representation as an expression
   - Types have a representation as an expression
+  - Expressions can be used to implement DSLs

 The syntax allows